Polar lights

 Follow Aurora

 Track the probability using our mobile app.
-There you can not only monitor changes, but also receive push notifications about high probability, so as not to miss a high chance.
+There you can not only monitor changes, but also receive push notifications about high probability, so you do not miss out a high chance.

 How to see Aurora Borealis?

-Hunting the northern lights is an amazing spectacle that requires preparation and patience.
+Hunting the northern lights is an amazing view that requires preparation and patience.

 • 1.
 Activity forecast.
 Monitor solar activity using our resource.
 A Kp index above 4-5 indicates a high probability.